BMW GS series: Single cylinder models

-In 1993, BMW introduced GS models powered by a single cylinder 4-valve, 652 cc Rotax engine, also known as a thumper, and chain drive.
-The off-road-capable F650 Funduro had a 19-inch front wheel, long travel suspension, bash plate, and a high seat.
-The more road biased F650ST Strada had a smaller diameter 18 inch front wheel, narrower handlebars and smaller screen.
-The bikes were manufactured alongside the virtually identical 5-valve Aprilia Pegaso.

-BMW introduced the fuel injected F650GS in 2000 following BMW's win in the 1999 Dakar Rally with a heavily modified F650RR ridden by Richard Sainct.
-A taller, more off-road biased Dakar version was introduced which included a taller screen, 21 inch front wheel and longer suspension travel.
-BMW re-branded the single-cylinder bike as the G650GS in some markets following the launch of the parallel twin-cylinder models in 2008.
-In 2010, at the EICMA show in Italy, BMW Motorrad announced the global availability of the G650GS with a slightly down-rated engine producing 35 kW.
+BMW introduced the fuel injected F650GS following BMW's wins in the 1999 and 2000 Dakar Rally with a heavily modified F650RR ridden by Richard Sainct.
+A taller, more off-road biased F650GS Dakar version was also introduced which included a taller windscreen, 21 inch front wheel and longer suspension travel.

+BMW re-branded the single-cylinder bike as the G650GS in some markets due to the launch of the parallel twin-cylinder model in 2008, confusingly also named the F650GS (see below).
+In 2010 at the EICMA show in Italy BMW Motorrad announced the global availability of the G650GS with a slightly down-rated engine producing 35 kW.
+A year later the BMW G650GS Sertão was announced.
+Effectively the successor to the Dakar model, it featured taller suspension and a 21 inch front wheel.

-In 2017, BMW unveiled the entry-level G310GS with a 4-valve, dual overhead cam, liquid-cooled 313cc engine.
+In 2017 BMW unveiled the entry level G310GS with a 4-valve, dual overhead cam, liquid-cooled 313cc engine.
+The G310 models were the first products of BMWs cooperation with TVS Motor Company, and as such were the first GS models to be built in India.

 The single-cylinder bikes have a strong following and are thought by many of their riders to be better off-roaders than the heavier boxer-engined bikes.
 Like the larger two-cylinder models, they offer significant capacity to carry gear and supplies over long distances.
-Their versatility is attractive to riders who intend to spend weeks, months, even years travelling on two wheels.
+Their versatility is attractive to riders who intend to spend a long time traveling on two wheels.

+Single-cylinder production history

+Single-cylinder GS models are listed below: